 Weekly Nutrition Assessment

 1. Fresh Fruit.
-Apples, plums, berries, pears...
-How many daily servings of fruit did you eat last week?
-(Fruit juice does not count.)
+Apples, bananas, berries, oranges, melon, peaches...
+On average how many daily servings of fruit do you eat?

 2. Whole Vegetables.
-Broccoli, spinach, squash, asparagus...
-How many daily servings of veggies did you eat last week?
+Broccoli, spinach, squash, tomatoes, peppers...
+On average, how many daily servings of veggies do you eat?

 5. Dairy Foods.
 How many days last week did you eat dairy foods like cheese, yogurt, and ice cream?